sergeysychov/behaviour_inject/README.md

 	}
 }
 ```
+It is important to call **CreateLocal** to create context that will be correspond ONLY to this gameObject.
+Otherwise it will create global "default" context and probably throw an exception.
 Now if any Injector in it's children has toggled "Use hierarchy" it will search for **HierarchyContext** in it's parents upwards and resolve it's context.

 ![alt text](Doc/hierarchy_context.png)